bdredenbach/Score-A-Comic/README.md

 Released under the MIT License — © 2026 bdredenbach.

 You are free to use, modify, distribute, and build upon this software, subject to the terms of the MIT License.
-See `LICENSE.txt` for the full license.
+See `LICENSE.txt` or MIT License tab for the full license.

 This license applies to the software in this repository only.
 It does not grant rights to comic artwork or to third-party services used by the application.